KudryashevLab/RMSDistance/README.md

 Open and run the MATLAB scripts in MATLAB with the required input data in place.
 3. rmsd.m
-this will take the output files from the pairwise RMSD calculation done previously, assemble it into a single distance matrix and perform a non-metric multidimensional scaling on it. the results can be used to create a 2D plot.
+this will take the output files from the pairwise RMSD calculation done previously, assemble it into a single distance matrix and perform a non-metric multidimensional scaling on it. the results can be used to create a 2D plot, as shown in the example notebook

 ## Notes